Winterization 2011- Pt 2

 Varroa Mites: The standard method of ‘bee-care’ is to treat for varroa mites and diseases in the fall to ensure that your hive will survive the winter season.
 It is important to understand that the mites do not kill the bees through their existence; they are instead a gateway parasite.
 This means that the punctures in the bees’ exoskeleton allow for other diseases to take over because of the bees weakened immune system.
 If you would like to see the lifecycle of the varroa mite, click here.
-The following are strategies to hold back moderate infestations of varroa:
+In my personal opinion, you will not have a concern for varroa mite infestations if:

 - Your hive has swarmed and you allowed your colony to requeen naturally

 - You split your hive and you requeened naturally

 - You went queenless for a minimum of 3 weeks before inserting a mated queen